kenstir/hemlock-ios/docs/privacy.md

 This app does not collect any personal information.
 It does not read your contacts.
 It does not transmit any of your activity anywhere except:

-* your library's Evergreen catalog
+* your library's online catalog
 * the App Store, in the unlikely event of a crash